rtQC-group/rtQC/README.md

-# rtQC-playground
+# rtQC
-First private playground to get started with rtQC
+A toolbox for rt-fMRI Quality Control

+rtQC is currently under development as open-source software.